anand-gangadharan-infosys/shopquiz/README.md

 ## How to build

-* Import the project to eclipse as an eclipse maven project.
-You have the option to run it in Eclipse now.
-* Alternative option to build a jar for distribution.
-For this if you have m2e plugin in eclipse, just right click and Run As Maven Install.
-Check the target folder for results.

 * The real quick way is to run the quick-simulate-1.0.jar, which I built in the home directory.
 Note that it picks up dependency from dependency_jar folder.
 These two are of no consequence if you are planning to build one yourself.

 `java -jar quick-simulate-1.0.jar`
 `java -jar quick-simulate-1.0.jar -c SampleRun.txt`

 `java -jar quick-simulate-1.0.jar -c SampleRun.txt -v info` if you want to trace execution.

+* I have created a Docker container to run this as.
+Of course you need Docker running in your computer.
+In that case just run the `platform-setup.sh`.
+This will spin a ubuntu docker container with all this app build and run necessities, pulling it from GitHub and build it.
+You just need to exec into the container and at /root you have a run.sh waiting for you.
+`docker exec -it <containerId> /bin/bash`
+* Import the project to eclipse as an eclipse maven project.
+You have the option to run it in Eclipse now.

+* Alternative option to build a jar for distribution.
+For this if you have m2e plugin in eclipse, just right click and Run As Maven Install.
+Check the target folder for results.

 ## This App solves the puzzle
 ---